Dynamic mean field programming: Dynamic mean field theory for Bayesian reinforcement learning

-Assuming the MGF is self-averaging with respect to the disorder \cite{helias2019statistical}, \cite{crisanti2018path}, then from its average we can calculate the statistics of typical realisations of the system.
-In taking the average, the term involving $\rho_{sa}$ in \cref{eq:Qvalue_mgf_P_main} presents no difficulty compared to the neural network case.
-However, the term involving the uncertain transition probabilities demands consideration.
-Extracting the term in the moment generating function of $\rho_{sa}$ which we denote $Z_{\rho_{sa}}(-\tilde{Q}^{k}_{sa})$.
+If we assume the moment generating function is self-averaging with respect to the disorder \cite{helias2019statistical}, \cite{crisanti2018path}, then from its average we can calculate the statistics of typical realisations of the system.
+In taking the average, the term involving $\rho_{sa}$ in \ref{eq:Qvalue_mgf_P_main} presents no difficulty, contributing only the moment generating function of $\rho_{sa}$ which we denote $Z_{\rho_{sa}}(-\tilde{Q}^{k}_{sa})$.
 In taking the average over the Dirichlet, we require the moment generating function of a \emph{finite Dirichlet mean},